 - Taste – sweets: after a light but satisfying meal, you order your dessert.
 It’s rich, sweet, and freshly baked.
 You bite into it and your taste buds explode with delight.

 Did you find these creative writing prompts helpful or challenging?
-Share your thoughts or leave an excerpt from the piece you wrote by leaving a comment.
+Share your thoughts or show us an excerpt from the piece you wrote by leaving a comment.
 And keep writing!

 Travel and adventure are the themes behind some of the greatest poems ever written and best stories ever told.

-Blockbuster movies like Star Wars and the Indiana Jones franchise, TV shows like Lost, and books such as Alice in Wonderland, Peter Pan, or The Adventures of Huckleberry Finn all use adventure as a premise to telling a riveting tale.
+Blockbuster movies like Star Wars and the Indiana Jones franchise, TV shows like Lost, and books such as Alice’s Adventures In Wonderland, Peter Pan, or Adventures of Huckleberry Finn all use adventure as a premise for telling a riveting tale.

 Creative Writing Prompts

-You can use these creative writing prompts any way you see fit.
-Write a poem, a story, an article about a similar experience you’ve had, or just draft an entry in your journal (write whatever comes to mind).
+Use these creative writing prompts any way you see fit.
+Write a poem, a story, an essay about an experience you’ve had, or just draft an entry in your journal (write whatever comes to mind).
 Change these writing prompts as much as you need to so that they work for you.
 And have fun!